 Applications for the LAC 2019 Visa Everywhere Initiative can be submitted until June 30, 2019 in the Visa Everywhere Initiative website.
 Twelve finalist start-ups will participate in a five-week immersion program and attend the finals event, which, for the first time will include a pilot demonstration of the finalist’s solutions.
-The VEI finals will take place during the 2019 FINNOSUMMIT in Miami on November 8.
+The VEI finals will take place during the 2019 FINNOSUMMIT Miami by LendIt Fintech on December 3rd and 4th.

 The winner will receive a $50,000 award, and the opportunity to collaborate with Visa across Latin America, receive expert mentorships and gain exposure to investors and Visa’s ecosystem of partners.

 Last year’s VEI winner, the Peruvian startup Culqi, shares that “The Visa Everywhere Initiative allowed us to add more value to our product offering by using the Visa Developer Platform.
 As a result, we garnered enough recognition to win new customers and business opportunities, including the recent investment of Credicorp, the biggest financial holding company in Peru, in our company.
 Personally, it was a great accomplishment and I am truly honored to be a part of the VEI Women’s Global Edition campaign, said Amparo Nalvarte García, CEO & Co-Founder of Culqi.
 Amparo is also one of the eight program ambassadors of the VEI Women’s Global Edition campaign.